Last updated on March 31st, 2022 at 01:41 am

 Opening the space required some structural work, including removing the room’s obtrusive post and most of the drop beam.
 LaBonte said the company brought in an interior designer to help pull off the couple’s vision.

-The remodeled kitchen features locally custom-made maple wood cabinets, quartz countertops and backsplash, popular satin brass finish accents and tile floors.
+The remodeled kitchen features locally custom-made maple wood cabinets, quartz or granite countertops and backsplash, popular satin brass finish accents and tile floors.
 The skylights were replaced during a separate exterior roofing project.
+If you’re looking for granite countertops for your own kitchen remodeling project, companies like Granite Transformations may be able to provide the countertops that you need; visit their website to check their services.

 LaBonte said open-concept kitchens and mid-century modern design are both popular trends these days, so the combination of the two is dynamite.